 History of allergic reactions attributed to compounds of similar chemical or biologic composition to study drugs.

-Participants who have received intravenous chemotherapy within the last 4 weeks or who have undergone major surgery within the last 12 weeks prior to the start of study treatment.
+Participants who have received systemic (i.e., oral or intravenous) chemotherapy within 5 half-lives of the individual agent(s) administered or who have undergone major surgery within the last 12 weeks prior to the start of study treatment.

 Previous intraperitoneal chemotherapy within the last 6 months.

 Participants requiring the use of drugs known to prolong the QT interval or known to strongly inhibit CYP3A4, 2C8.
 Participants on such agents at the time of screening are permitted on study if an alternative that does not have the same pharmacokinetic interactions can be found.

 Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.
 Note: No subject will be excluded based on a social situation prior to consultation with the Department of Social Work.

 Pregnant women are excluded from this study.

 Patients with HIV who have detectable viral load, or whose ART contains QTc Prolonging Medications or CYP3A4 Inhibitors regardless of viral load.
 (NOTE: Patients with HIV who have an undetectable viral load and have been on stable doses of ART that does not prolong the QT interval or is a strong CYP3A4, 2C8 inhibitor are eligible).

 QTcF interval of >= 450 msec at study entry, or congenital long QT syndrome.